KingCardo/MavenProject/SUBMISSION.md

 ### Which aspects of the codebase did you choose to work on and why?

 // First thing I did was review codebase to make sure I understood everything
-//Then started refactoring code base to be programmatic instead of storyboards
+//Then started refactoring code base to be programmatic instead of storyboards natively with UIKit
 //Got rid of magic numbers and string and placed in extension for readability and maintainability
 //Then focused on refactoring each scene to use MVVM